Queen Jennifer yawned and looked over at the next throne where her husband

 After placing the ad in all the newspapers, Prince Nidhiki and Queen Jennifer

 headed home.
-They were passing a forest when they heard a rhythmic thumping.
+They were passing a forest when they heard a rhythmic thumping. --- --- Meanwhile, far away, in the northern Land of Nofish, a royal family was in

 "What's that?" the queen wondered.